Itinerary Food Tour Bookings Taste Checklist

 Must have

 The core one: beef, onion, egg, olive.
-If there is one checklist item nobody should leave Chile without, it’s this.
+If there is one checklist item nobody should leave Chile without, it's this.
+Get it hot, eat it standing.

 Completo italiano